Blue Reef Aquarium: Hastings

-The Hastings branch is located in Hastings, England, which opened on 21 March 2008, formerly being home to Underwater World.
+The Hastings branch is located in Hastings, England, and opened on 21 March 2008.

+It was formerly home to Underwater World.

-The centrepiece of the aquarium is the coral reef housed within a large ocean display with an underwater walkthrough tunnel.
+The centerpiece of the aquarium is the coral reef, housed within a large ocean display, with an underwater walkthrough tunnel.

-In January 2021, the Aquarium went under a 12-week remodelling, and reopened in the Spring of 2021 as the Hastings Aquarium.
+In January 2021, the Aquarium went under a 12-week remodeling and reopened in the spring of 2021 as the Hastings Aquarium.

 Bristol

 The Bristol branch is located in Bristol, England, and opened in November 2009.
 It is located at the We the Curious science complex, in the former Wildwalk and IMAX Cinema buildings, which had closed in 2007 due to poor attendance.
+In 2010, shortly after opening, the venue was renamed as the Bristol Aquarium to better represent the location it is housed in.

-The aquarium is home to over 40 living displays from tropical sharks and lobsters to seahorses and tropical fish.
-At the Aquarium’s heart is a large ocean tank where an underwater walkthrough tunnel offers close encounters with the tropical coral reef fish.
-Other displays are home to octopus, puffer fish, electric eel, tropical sharks, terrapins and giant Amazon river fish.
-It is the only aquarium in the UK to feature a giant botanical house home to hundreds of species of plants and flowers from around the world.
+The aquarium is home to over 40 living displays which include tropical sharks, lobsters, seahorses and tropical fish.
+At the Aquarium’s heart is a large ocean tank, where an underwater walkthrough tunnel offers close encounters with the tropical coral reef fish.
+Other displays are home to octopuses, puffer fish, electric eels, tropical sharks, terrapins, and giant Amazon river fish.
+It is the only aquarium in the UK to feature a giant botanical house, home to hundreds of species of plants and flowers from around the world.

 The former IMAX space was retained as a cinema, which showcased various wildlife and nature films.
 However, in November 2011, the aquarium announced they would stop showcasing movies, although the space is still used for venue hire events.

-The venue was later renamed the Bristol Aquarium, which it currently operates as.